Summary

 - Criminal: Jail,

-- Positions: Sunday school,
+- Church positions: Sunday school,

-- During alleged crime: Sunday school,
+- Church position during alleged crime: Sunday school,

 - Crime scenes: Perpetrator's home,